line/armeria/site/src/sphinx/server-docservice.rst

             .build());
     ...

-By adding examples to DocService_, your users will be able to play with the services you wrote without a hassle and thus will understand them sooner and better.
+By adding examples to :api:`DocService`, your users will be able to play with the services you wrote without a hassle and thus will understand them sooner and better.

 Adding docstrings
 -----------------